 As a former athlete and lifelong lover of competitive sports, I call the game as I experience it.
 My style of broadcast has been described as unbiased, enthusiastic, and comes to you from a fans perspective.
 Along with over 25 years calling high school sports all over Northeast Texas, I have been honored to be “on the call” of the Men’s and Women’s UT Tyler Basketball Program for 12 years via the UT Tyler Sports Network.

-In December of 2020, I will begin my 34th year in radio/broadcasting.
-I am nurtured through this life by my wife of 17 years Margie and our 7 “syrup soppers” Stephen, D’Ann, Jon Jon, Josh and Jamie Beck, Jason Ashby and Kimseun Ames.
+In December of 2022, I will begin my 37th year in radio/broadcasting.
+I am nurtured through this life by my wife of 19 years Margie and our 7 “syrup soppers” Stephen, D’Ann, Jon Jon, Josh and Jamie Beck, Jason Ashby and Kimseun Ames.
 All of who are beautiful spirits of their own with compassionate hearts and a will to be great.
-Among those I highly respect, listen to, and study to refine and improve my craft are Craig Way, Bill Coates, Mike Capps, David Smoak and Eric Nadel.
+Among those I highly respect, listen to, and study to refine and improve my craft are Craig Way, Bill Coates, Mike Capps, and Eric Nadel.

-Kevin Simon, Jason Pointer, Coach Doug Williams, Coach Alan Phillips, Coach Blake Cooper, Coach Alan Simmons, Jeff Casey, Coach Erin Bryant, and UT Great Edwin Simmons
+Kevin Simon, Jason Pointer, Coach Doug Williams, Coach Alan Phillips, Coach Blake Cooper, Coach Alan Simmons, Jeff Casey, Coach Erin Bryant, Coach Mark Spann, and UT Great Edwin Simmons

 I’ve known Kenny Smith for over 25 years as both a friend and colleague.
 He’s passionate, prepared and positive to every broadcast.
 Kenny has fun and he passes that along to the audience.